North Wales Clinical Psychology Programme (NWCPP) / Rhaglen Seicoleg Glinigol Gogledd Cymru (RSGGC)

 Prifysgol Bangor University

-Admissions Tutor: Dr Carolien Lamers
+Selection and Recruitment Director: Dr Carolien Lamers

 BCUHB clinical psychologists have exceptionally close working links with NWCPP.
 The programme was commended by the BPS at its accreditation visit in 2019, for these links and the way in which the programme works alongside clinicians within the Health Board.
-There are at present some 110 qualified clinical psychologists in North Wales, working across the age range, from birth to old age, in mental and physical health, intellectual disabilities, neuropsychology and medium secure services.
+There are at present over 130 qualified clinical psychologists in North Wales, working across the age range, from birth to old age, in mental and physical health, intellectual disabilities, neuropsychology and medium secure services.
 Nearly all are involved in the programme through teaching, supervision (clinical/research), assessing academic work, selection and representation on committees.

 The North Wales Clinical Psychology Programme is closely integrated into the academic psychology department, that is highly rated for both research and teaching.
-In the most recent Research Excellence Framework (REF) in 2014, Bangor University’s School of Psychology maintained its status as one of the top Psychology departments in the UK, with 89% of research output rated as internationally excellent or world leading.
-It has one of the most vibrant and friendly research communities and was ranked 17th (of 117) for Research Quality (Complete University Guide, 2020).
+In the most recent Research Excellence Framework in 2014, Bangor University's School of Psychology maintained its status as one of the top Psychology departments in the UK, with 89% of research output rated as internationally excellent or world leading.
+It has one of the most vibrant and friendly research communities and was ranked 17th (of 117) for Research Quality (Complete University Guide, 2021).

 The trainees, programme team members and local clinical psychologists are keen to share their knowledge and expertise and have an impressive list of publications, close to 70 over the last five years alone.

-Clinical psychology is a caring profession with a number of distinctive features.
+Clinical psychology is a compassionate profession with a number of distinctive features.
 Chief among these are the close interdependence between practice and research, and the systematic application of psychological models, theories and evidence to the needs of service users and carers, and the development of services.
 Within this overarching vision, our central aim is to meet the needs of the NHS for HCPC registered clinical psychologists who have:

 We train clinical psychologists who promote psychological thinking in healthcare settings, by integrating their clinical, academic and research skills, combined with critical, reflective and independent thinking.
 From a strong value base, they act with integrity to make a positive difference to peoples’ lives.